Choosing the Right Fluorescent Ballast

-Because an initial current can be quite high, fluorescent ballasts are great for safely starting fluorescent tubes.
+Start Methods Because an initial current can be quite high, fluorescent ballasts are needed to safely start fluorescent tubes.
 Fluorescent ballasts have four main types of starting methods: Preheat Start, Rapid Start, Instant Start, and Programmed Start.
 The latter two (with the most current technology) are the most popular.
 Each start method has its advantages and drawbacks, as detailed in the following chart.

 |Preheat Start ballasts require a starter (usually built-in) to establish the circuit through the ballast and pre-heat the lamp filaments.
 When the filaments have heated up, the ballast then provides a suitable voltage to the lamp.
 Several seconds may be required to complete the starting operation.|

 Rapid Start (Magnetic or Electronic Design)

 |Rapid Start ballasts preheat filaments to the proper temperature before fully turning on the lamp.
 Usually, this is only a brief delay.
 This method diminishes the stress on the filaments from a strong, initial power surge, thereby extending lamp life.|

 |Instant Start ballasts turn lights on the moment you flip the switch.
 They provide the quickest, most energy-efficient lighting and are intended for areas with infrequent switching and “on” cycles of several hours, as the initial surge from turning on the lamps can damage them in the long run.
 These ballasts are ideal for offices, warehouses, and retail spaces.|

 Programmed Start Same as Programmed Rapid Start (Electronic only)